All non-exempt companies in Singapore are required to submit their financial statements with the XBRL software for XBRL Filing.

 There are requirements about the financial information that your company will need to submit.
 Statutory reports must be provided by a directors’ statement or be from independent auditors.

-Primary financial statements have to consist of the company’s financial position, a profit or loss statement, and a statement of cash flow.
+Primary financial statements have to consist of the company’s financial position, profit or loss statement, and a statement of cash flow.

 Disclosure notes must include employee benefits and expenses, government grants, property and equipment, trade and other payables, share capital, income and expenses, provisions and revenue.